ray-project/ray/doc/source/deploy-on-kubernetes.rst

 .. warning::

   These instructions have not been tested extensively.
-If you have a suggestion for how to improve them, please let us know!
+If you have a suggestion for how to improve them, please open a pull request or email ray-dev@googlegroups.com.

 You can run Ray on top of Kubernetes.
 This document assumes that you have access to a Kubernetes cluster and have ``kubectl`` installed locally.